wenghengcong/NKUtility/Source/Classes/UIKit/AlertSheetPicker.md

 #  alerts-and-pickers

-Advanced usage of UIAlertController and pickers based on it: Telegram, Contacts, Location, PhotoLibrary, Country, Phone Code, Currency, Date...
+Advanced usage of UIAlertController and pickers based on it: Telegram, Contacts, Location, PhotoLibrary, Country, Phone Code, Currency, Date... https://github.com/dillidon/alerts-and-pickers

-https://github.com/dillidon/alerts-and-pickers

 # Sheeeeeeeeet
 creating menus, custom action sheets, context menus etc https://github.com/danielsaidi/Sheeeeeeeeet pod "Sheeeeeeeeet"

+# PopMenu

+https://github.com/CaliCastle/PopMenu       A fully customizable popup style menu for iOS 😎 https://github.com/liufengting/FTPopOverMenu    FTPopOverMenu is a pop over menu for iOS which is maybe the easiest one to use.
+Supports both portrait and landscape.
+It can show from any UIView, any UIBarButtonItem and any CGRect.

+# dropdown menu
+https://github.com/younatics/YNDropDownMenu     Awesome Dropdown menu for iOS with Swift 5.0 类似于美团app 下拉选择

 # FluentUI